Table of Content

 The Consulted group includes subject-matter experts or stakeholders whose input is essential.
 They don’t do the work but provide guidance, suggestions, or approvals.
 This could be the nutritionist advising a restaurant on how to create a healthy menu.

-Example: A marketing manager might be Consulted to ensure branding consistency before the wireframes are finalised.
+Example: A Marketing Manager might be consulted to ensure branding consistency before the wireframes are finalised.
 Their input helps align the design with the company’s visual identity and messaging.

 4) Informed (I)